flockcover/react-native-chooser/README.md

+# Reason for fork:
+The original of this package was here: https://github.com/gs-akhan/react-native-chooser However, it was no longer maintained, and we needed this bug: https://github.com/gs-akhan/react-native-chooser/issues/43 fixed for react native 0.57.1 support

 # React Native Chooser
 Simple DropDown menu for React Native App!
 Your Select Tag for React Native.
 Fully Customizable too.